alt="Accident Claims Assist company logo"

 Panic& Anxiety Attacks

 Anxiety can be because of a road accident.
-Even if we are driving the car again can cause fear, panic attacks and anxiety.
+Even if we are driving the car again, it can cause fear, panic attacks, and anxiety.

-You will feel your heart start beating, your breath becomes short, and your hands start shaking when you think about driving the car again after the accident.
-Some car accidents have a deep effect on driving a vehicle or travelling, while other people feel safe on the road.
+When you think about driving the car again after the accident, your heart starts beating, your breath becomes short, and your hands start shaking.
+Some car accidents have a deep effect on driving or travelling, while other people feel safe on the road.

 Depression

 This may be due to the sudden loss of mobility or memorizing the accident in your mind.
-You might find yourself withdrawing from family members or losing interest in things that used to bring you happiness in your life before the accident.
+You might find yourself withdrawing from family members or losing interest in things that used to bring you happiness before the accident.

 Guilt and Anger